I. OUR PLEDGE REGARDING YOUR HEALTH INFORMATION:

 Follow the terms of the notice that is currently in effect.

-I can change the terms of this Notice, and such changes will apply to all information I have about you.
-The new notice will be available upon request and on my website.
+We can change the terms of this notice, and such changes will apply to all information we have about you.
+The new notice will be available upon request and on the Freedom360 website.

-The following categories describe different ways that Freedom360 LLC & Timilia T. Williams MA, LPC. use and disclose health information.
-For each category of uses or disclosures included both details and some examples.
+The following categories describe different ways that Freedom360 LLC., Timilia T. Williams MA, LPC (owner), and any other employee and contractor currently or previously affiliated with Freedom360 LLC. use and disclose health information.
+Each category of uses or disclosures included both details and some examples.
 Not every use or disclosure in a category will be listed.
-However, all of the ways I am permitted to use and disclose information will fall within one of the categories.
+However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 II.
-WHAT PERSONAL INFORMATION DO WE COLLECT FROM THE PEOPLE WHO VISIT OUR WEBSITE, BLOG OR APP?
+WHAT PERSONAL INFORMATION DO WE COLLECT FROM THE PEOPLE WHO VISIT OUR WEBSITE, BLOG, OR CLIENT PORTAL?

-When registering or managing your appointments on our site, as appropriate, you may be asked to enter your name, email address, phone number, credit card information or other details to help you with your experience.
+When registering or managing your appointments on our Freedom360 Client Portal or website, as appropriate, you may be asked to enter your name, email address, phone number, credit card information, or other personal or health details to help you with your experience.

 III.
 WHEN DO WE COLLECT INFORMATION?

-We collect information from you when you register on our site, subscribe to a newsletter, fill out a form, use live chat or enter information on our site.
+We collect information from you when you register on the Freedom360 Client Portal, subscribe to a newsletter, fill out a form, use the live chat or enter information on our website.

 IV.
 HOW DO WE USE YOUR INFORMATION?